brevent/prevent/README.md

 **WARNING**: Don't prevent "`Xposed Installer`", otherwise the module won't active when you update it.

-"`Prevent Running`" should work from android 2.3 to 6.0.
-However, I mainly use 5.1.
+"`Brevent`" should work from Android 4.4 to 6.0.
+However, I mainly use 7.1.

 ## How to use

-1. Install "`Prevent Running`", activate it in "`Xposed Installer`", reboot.
+1. Patch your ROM with "`Brevent`".
-2. Open "`Prevent Running`",  then add/remove application to/from prevent list.
+2. Open "`Brevent`",  then add/remove application to/from prevent list.
 3. Use android normally, press `back` or remove it from recent task to exit, and press `HOME` for pause.

-And "`Prevent Running`" would keep non-"service" processes, of cource it cannot turn to "service".
+And "`Brevent`" would keep non-"service" processes, of cource it cannot turn to "service".

 ## Special Search